codefordenver/hawthorn-server/README.md

 ## Prisma - Data Access Layer

 ### Docker
-The prisma client and database run in docker containers.
+The following services run in docker containers:
+- prisma client
+- application database
+-

 Run these services in the background with the command:
 `docker compose up -d`

 ### Updating the data model